alccrts/SQL_Projects/Business Case Studies/Business Case Study #1/Danny's Diner.md

 WHERE rank = 1
 ````

-## 8. What is the total items and amount spent for each member before they became a member?
+**8. What is the total items and amount spent for each member before they became a member?**

 Here I used **SUM** to total the amount spent by each customer and **COUNT** to count the number of items.
-Crucially, these were results were joined with the members table using **JOIN** so that I could filter them to show only results before the join date of members.
-I then repeated this query
+These were results were joined with the members table using **JOIN** so that I could filter them to show only results before the join date of members.
+I then repeated this query but filtered the results to include only results following the join date of members.
+This way I could compare Customer spending before and after their membership to see if the membership was encouraging them to pay more.
+In the results below we can see that Customer A began to spend more after he became a member, whereas Customer B spend a little bit less.
+We are therefore unable to say for certain if membership encourages customers to pay more.

 | customer_id | total_spent_before | total_items_before | total_spent_after | total_items_after |
 | ----------- | ------------------ | ------------------ | ----------------- | ----------------- |